MicrosoftDocs/Advertising-docs/BingAds/hotel-feed/create-hotel-feed.md

 - Elements must be in the order specified in the Hotel XSD.

-- If your data includes special characters such as apostrophies or quotes, escape them or use CDATA sections.
+- If your data includes special characters such as apostrophes or quotes, escape them or use CDATA sections.
 If you escape them, you may use entity codes or character codes.
 For example, you can escape Paul's as Paul\&apos;s or Paul\&#39;s.

 - Do not include elements that do not contain data.
 For example, if you do not provide the geographical coordinates for a hotel, do not include empty \<latitude\> and \<longitude\> elements.